Baroque Chamber Orchestra

 Geminiani — Concerto Grosso No. 12 in D Minor, “La Follia”

 Stravinsky — Concerto in E-flat Major, “Dumbarton Oaks”

 Haydn — Symphony No. 49 in F Minor, “La Passione”

 Members of the Naples Philharmonic perform treasured works from and inspired by the baroque period.
-Selections include the Symphony No. 49 in F Minor, “La Passione” by Haydn, one of the baroque era’s most interpreted composers.
+Selections include the Symphony No. 49 in F Minor, “La Passione” by Haydn.

 Yaniv Segal is the assistant conductor to Andrey Boreyko and the Naples Philharmonic and director of the Naples Philharmonic Youth Orchestra.
 A versatile young conductor, composer and violinist who is dedicated to bringing classical music of all types to a broad and mainstream audience, he was spotlighted by Esquire magazine as a rising star who is “redefining classical music.”
 He also served as assistant conductor for the Krzysztof Penderecki Festival in Warsaw and assisted Bright Sheng on a recording for Naxos Records with the Hong Kong Philharmonic.